TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 > The input element validity property can contain any of the following: badInput, customError, patternMismatch, rangeOverflow, rangeUnderflow, stepMismatch, tooLong, tooShort, typeMismatch, valueMissing.
 See [ValidityState](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) for details of the meanings.

-### `setOriginator(originator = '')` - Set/clear the default originator

-Will automatically be used by `send` and `eventSend`.

-Set to an empty string to remove.

-### `sendCtrl(msg)` - Send a custom control message back to Node-RED

-The message will be assessed by UIBUILDER and passed to its #2 (bottom) output port if considered acceptible.

-This lets you create your own control custom messages should you wish to.
-Use with caution.

 ### `beaconLog(txtToSend, logLevel)` - Send a short log message to Node-RED

 This has the advantage of working even if Socket.IO is not connected.
 It uses a logging API provided by UIBUILDER.